charltoncr/ChaCha20/DOCUMENTATION.md

 generally, but allow shorter length messages to be processed in parallel, thereby speeding up processing for them.

-If MaxGoroutines > 0 it determines how many goroutines may run simultaneously.
-Larger values will speed up processing somewhat, also allowing more memory to be allocated at once.
+If MaxGoroutines > 0 it determines how many goroutines can run simultaneously.
+Larger values will speed up processing, also allowing more memory to be allocated at once.
 The default value, 300, results in simultaneous allocation of 51,600 bytes.
-Maximum simultaneous memory allocation is MaxGoroutines * 172.
+Maximum simultaneous memory allocation is MaxGoroutines * 172 bytes.
 Go documentation recommends liberty when issuing simultaneous goroutines, stating that 3,000 goroutines are easily managed by the Go runtime.

 To change only one parameter in a call use zero for other parameter.

-With TuneParallel(50, 30) (allowing parallel processing of messages as short as 6,400 bytes) ChaCha20 with parallel processing is 4.6 times as fast (2.1 GB/s vs 457 MB/s) as non-parallel processing on a 3.5 GHz Apple M2 with 12
+With TuneParallel(50, 300) (allowing parallel processing of messages as short as 6,400 bytes) ChaCha20 with parallel processing is 5.2 times as fast (2.4 GB/s vs 457 MB/s) as non-parallel processing on a 3.504 GHz Apple M2
-processors.
+Max with 12 processors.
 YMMV.

 ## func
 ```go